 Most Illinois tax professionals can tell at a glance whether a small business is at risk for an Illinois sales tax audit.
 Here are some of the reasons.

-During that time, the State of Illinois Department of Revenue is doing an excellent (if painful) job, in comparison to most other taxing authorities, of making sure that their employees were able to work from home by making sure their auditors have the equipment, the programs, the authority and the guidance to do the work from home.
+Prior to Covid, the State had created a very efficient system of tax compliance and enforcement, including direct audits of business to the extent necessary to maintain compliance.
+During Covid, State auditors generally didn’t perform on-site audits.
+Instead, the State had it’s auditors do their work away from business locations, generally using e-mail to conduct auditor’s home.
+The State did not allow itself to be hindered by this change in circumstances, instead, the Department of Revenue did an excellent (if painful) job, in comparison to most other taxing authorities, of making sure that its employees were able to work from home by making sure they had the equipment, the programs, the authority ,and the guidance to do the work from home.

-3. The State has information received from third parties and with the tax returns filed by the business do not make sense in light of that information.
+3. The State has information received from third parties and the tax returns filed by the business do not make sense in light of that information.

 Regarding business whose tax returns do not make sense for the type of business or the area in which they operate, businesses of the same type tend to produce similar financial statements.
 As a result, businesses such as retail sales companies, restaurants, automobile or equipment sales companies and other entities, may all be expected to have financial statements that are similar to other businesses of the same type, generally surprisingly similar.